 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-If you’re planning on moving, you might consider turning your primary residence into a rental property, also known as an investment property.
+If you’re planning on moving, you might consider whether to turn your current home into an investment property by renting the house out rather than selling it.
 Before we get into the weeds, let’s take a moment to understand the definitions of these property types.

 Primary Residence: This is the home you live in, whether it’s an apartment or a house.
 You can only have a single primary residence at a time.
 When buying a home as your primary residence, there are often perks, such as a lower interest rates, a lower down payment and, in some situations, tax benefits.